encode/django-rest-framework/docs/index.md

         url(r'^api-auth/', include('rest_framework.urls', namespace='rest_framework'))
     ]

 You can now open the API in your browser at [http://127.0.0.1:8000/](http://127.0.0.1:8000/), and view your new 'users' API.
-If you use the Login control in the top right corner you'll also be able to add, create and delete users from the system.
+If you use the login control in the top right corner you'll also be able to add, create and delete users from the system.

 ## Quickstart